bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

       "InjectionStart": ("REQUIRED", "This corresponds to DICOM Tag (0018,1072) `RadioPharamaceutical Stop Time` converted to seconds relative to TimeZero."), "FrameTimesStart": "REQUIRED",
       "FrameDuration": "REQUIRED",
-      "InjectionEnd": ("RECOMMENDED","This corresponds to DICOM Tag (0018,1073) `Radiopharmaceutical Stop Time` converted to seconds relative to TimeZero."), "ScanDate": ("DEPRECATED"," This corresponds to DICOM Tag (0008,0022) `Acquisition Date`."), }
+      "InjectionEnd": ("RECOMMENDED", "This corresponds to DICOM Tag (0018,1073) `Radiopharmaceutical Stop Time` converted to seconds relative to TimeZero."), "ScanDate": ("DEPRECATED", "This corresponds to DICOM Tag (0008,0022) `Acquisition Date`."), }
 ) }}